 The Florida Student Assistance Grant (FSAG) is available only to Florida residents demonstrating financial need and meeting certain academic requirements.
 The FSAG has an early application deadline and is not readily available to all.
 Students are advised when applications may be submitted.
 It is not available to any student who has received a Bachelor's degree.
 Florida Bright Futures Scholarship Program

-The Florida Bright Futures Scholarship Program establishes a lottery-funded scholarship to reward any Florida high school graduate who merits recognition of high academic achievement and who enrolls in an eligible Florida public or private post-secondary educational institution within three years of high institution graduation.
+The Florida Bright Futures Scholarship Program establishes a lottery-funded scholarship to reward any Florida high school graduate who merits recognition of high academic achievement and who enrolls in an eligible Florida public or private postsecondary educational institution within three years of high institution graduation.
 The program affects high institution graduates as well as current award recipients who are now attending a post-secondary institution in Florida.
 The Bright Futures Scholarship Program is the umbrella program for all state-funded scholarships based on academic achievement in high institution.
-This program restructured the two existing programs-the Florida Undergraduate Scholars' Program (now the Florida Academic Scholars Award) and the Gold Seal Vocational Endorsement Scholarship Program (now the Florida Gold Seal Vocational Scholars Award)-and added a third award-the Florida Merit Scholars Award.
-For graduates, the law does not change eligibility criteria currently in place for the Undergraduate Scholars' Program or the Gold Seal Vocational Endorsement Scholarship Program.
+This program restructured the two existing programs--the Florida Undergraduate Scholars' Program (now the Florida Academic Scholars Award) and the Gold Seal Vocational Endorsement Scholars Award.
+For graduates, the law does not change eligibility criteria currently in place for the Undergraduate Scholars' Program or the Gold Seal Vocational Endorsement Scholars' Program.

-Eligibility criteria for the scholarship awards vary based on cumulative high institution grade point average and SAT or ACT scores and are available at all local high institutions or through the Student Finance Department.
-Applications are distributed to potential applicants by high institution guidance counselors or by contacting the Technical Assistance Unit of the Florida Department of Education at 1-888-827-2004.
+Eligibility criteria for the scholarship awards vary based on cumulative high institution grade point average and SAT or ACT scores and are available at all local institutions or through the Student Finance Department.
+Applications are distributed to potential applicants by high school institution guidance counselors or by contacting the Technical Assistance Unit of the Florida Department of Education at 1-888-827-2004.
 The award levels for the three types of scholarships are as follows: